2006 Texas Longhorns football team: Alamo Bowl

 With their loss to Texas A&M, Texas looked North to the Oklahoma vs Oklahoma State Bedlam Series Rivalry.
 If the Oklahoma State Cowboys had defeated the Sooners, then Texas would still have played in the Big 12 Championship Game with a chance to play in the Fiesta Bowl.
 That is because both the Longhorns and the Sooners would have had a 6–2 conference record, but the Longhorns would have won the tie-breaker by virtue of winning the head-to-head game against Oklahoma.
-Oklahoma won the game, however, so the next game for Texas would be their bowl bid, with speculation originally centering on the Cotton Bowl Classic or Gator Bowl on New Year's Day.
-The Holiday Bowl and the Alamo Bowl.
+Oklahoma won the game, however, so the next game for Texas would be their bowl bid.
+Speculation on which bowl would choose them originally centered on the Cotton Bowl Classic or Gator Bowl on New Year's Day; the Holiday Bowl or the Alamo Bowl.

 Meanwhile, Longhorn defensive coordinator Gene Chizik accepted the head-coaching job at Iowa State University and did not participate in coaching the Longhorns in the Alamo Bowl.
 Also, on November 29, 2006, the Austin American-Statesman cited unnamed sources saying back-up quarterback Jevan Snead would transfer from Texas.
 On December 1, 2006, the Longhorns issued a statement confirming that Snead, along with sophomore defensive end Chris Brown and sophomore offensive tackle Greg Dolan, had left the team and would transfer to unspecified schools.

 On December 3, 2006, Texas officially accepted a bid to play in the Alamo Bowl against the unranked University of Iowa Hawkeyes, who were 6–6 overall and finished in eighth place in the Big Ten conference with only two conference victories.
 The Alamo Bowl is played in the 65,000-seat Alamodome in San Antonio, Texas on December 30, 2006.
 Offensive coordinator Greg Davis spoke about the prospects at quarterback, should Colt McCoy not be ready to play: